spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

   The type of association represented.
 See :ref:`asn-jwst-association-types`

 code_version *optional*
-  The version of the generator which created this association.
+  The version of the generator that created this association.
 Typically this is the version of the jwst python package.

 constraints *optional*